 - Wash the pork belly with a 50/50 solution of vinegar and water.
 This reduces the amount of bacteria present on the pork.

-- Combine all of the cure ingredients in a spice grinder and pulse until ground finely.
+- Combine all of the cure and spice ingredients in a spice grinder and pulse until ground finely.

 - Coat the belly very well on all sides, rubbing the cure into the meat.
 Use all of the cure.
 Any which doesn’t stick to the meat should be including when wrapped.